micro-os-plus/sifive-templates-xpack/liquid/README-liquid.md

 ## License

-Unless otherwise mentioned, all **µOS++** components are provided **free of charge** under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+Unless otherwise mentioned, all **µOS++** components are provided **free of charge** under the terms of the [MIT License](https://opensource.org/licenses/MIT) with all rights reserved to Liviu Ionescu.